GeekTrainer/learn-vue/m09-forms-and-v-model/includes/0-overview.md

 Our sample project is a fictitious travel agency for booking space travel.
 Our cruise around the Galaxy will take several days, so we will need to feed our passengers during the trip.
 We want to know which passengers have particular food sensitivities or allergies, so we need to create a form that allows people to submit this information.

-Our application already uses `v-bind`, which provides one-way binding of the data in our **main.js** file to our HTML interface, which is often referred to as the **template**.
+Our application already uses `v-bind`, which provides one-way binding of the data in our **main.js** file to our HTML interface, which is often referred to as the Vue **template**.
 In this module you will add a form to the **Food Preferences** component that is located of the bottom left of the HTML template.

 When working with forms, one-way binding is not enough.
 We also have to provide binding from the template to the Vue data properties in our **main.js** file.
 When a user enters information into a form we want to record that information and store the data in Vue.
 In this module you will learn how to create forms that implement two-way data binding using `v-model`.